jj09/jj09.github.io/_posts/2022-03-28-growth-handbook.md

 <h3>Notifications</h3>

 The best way to increase your product retention is to send notifications to remind your users about your product.
-There are multiple notification challens: in-app (shown in notification section), [push notification](https://buildfire.com/what-is-a-push-notification/), or email.
+There are multiple notification channels: in-app (shown in notification section), [push notification](https://buildfire.com/what-is-a-push-notification/), or email.
 Push notifications are now also [available in browsers](https://frizbit.com/blog/how-to-use-push-notifications-on-your-website-as-a-growth-channel/)!
 Similarly like with in-app upsells, notifications will be most successful if targeting and timing is correct.
 You should also keep track of notification metrics like views (how many people have seen your notification), CTR (Click Through Rate) and CVR (Conversion Rate).
 Conversion Rate tells you how many people performed the desired action (like buying your product) as a result of notification.
 You may have notifications with high CTR that do not result in any conversions.
 Check out [7 examples of how different companies use notifications](https://neilpatel.com/blog/push-notifications-to-boost-engagement/).

 <h3>Facebook or Google ads</h3>